Salsola melitensis: Classification

-Botanic characteristics
+Description

-Salsola species are defined by Haslam and Freitag et al. as rarely annuals (such as S. soda or S. kali), and more commonly dwarf shrubs, shrubs, or small trees, which may either lack leaf hairs (= glabrous) or possess them (= pubescent) on their thin succulent leaves.
+Salsola melitensis is a perennial woody shrub with thin succulent leaves.
+Its stem trails on the ground or sometimes with the extremity tending to ascend.
+The trunk elevates the canopy to a height of up to 2.5 m.
 The leaves may be either filiform or semicylindrical and occur mainly in alternate fashion or occasionally be opposite.
 The flowers occur axillarily and are complete; they are also hermaphrodite or polygamous (i.e. with male or female sexual parts or both), bearing two small leafy structures (bracteoles) directly beneath the flower stalk.
-The summer-blooming flowers are composed of five membranous flower segments that are intermediate between petals and sepals (= tepals): two inner ones and three outer ones, bearing five stamens on a glandular ring and a single style with two stigmas (= bifid stigma).
-The fruit is an utricle, which may be either depressed or spherical, as well as papery or fleshy; the horizontal five-winged seed holds a spiral embryo with a simple testa but no surrounding nutritive tissue (= perisperm) like for the rest of the members of the Amaranthaceae family, for which the fruit normally bursts open around a circular capsule at maturity (= dehiscing irregularly circumscissile.)
-The seeds of the Salsola genus are normally orthodox, meaning that they can withstand severe drying and freezing for their long-term conservation, therefore it may be plausible to assume that S. melitensis also shares this characteristic with the other members of its genus.
-Provided that S. melitensis has similar developmental requirements as S. vermiculata, the seed may be able to germinate within 28 days under artificial conditions if incubated on a 1% agar medium under a 12h/12h photoperiod at 20 °C. Salsola melitensis is a perennial woody shrub.
-Its stem occurs trailing on the ground (= prostrate), sometimes with the extremity tending to ascend (= recumbent.)
-The trunk elevates the canopy to a height of up to 2.5 m.
+The summer-blooming flowers are composed of five membranous flower segments that are intermediate between petals and sepals: two inner ones and three outer ones, bearing five stamens on a glandular ring and a single style with two stigmas.
+The fruit is an utricle, which may be either depressed or spherical, as well as papery or fleshy; the horizontal five-winged seed holds a spiral embryo with a simple testa but no surrounding nutritive tissue.
+The seeds are normally orthodox, meaning that they can withstand severe drying and freezing for their long-term conservation.